Creative Breakdown

 • An email wireframe is drawn up.

-Step 3: Design and Copy Alignment Meeting & Final Edits
+Step 3: Design and Copy Alignment & Final Edits

-• Meeting with the copywriter to discuss what copy is needed for the email and how it will fit.
+• Meeting with the copywriter to discuss what text is needed for the email and how it will be incorporated.

 • Final edits are completed.